How to turn off Find My iPhone before selling or resetting

 There’s also Activation Lock, which is so useful.
 It’s a security feature in the native Find My system that will stop any unauthorized access (or use) to a lost or stolen iPhone, iPad, or other Apple device.

-How to disable Find My iPhone on your device
+How to turn off Find My iPhone on your Apple devices

-Disabling Find My iPhone on iPhone or iPad
+Disable Find My iPhone directly on an iPhone or iPad

 Knowing how to switch off Find My iPhone on your phone and iPad is easier than you think.
 Here are some instructions: